Skip to content

 Connect to the device at OpenWrt's default: ssh -p 22 root@192.168.1.1

-1) Note that you'll likely need to reconfigure your machine's network interface to be an ip address on 192.168.1.0/24 using ifconfig or ip 2) Use sudo systemctl restart network-manager.service 3) On Windows, you will need to reboot unless a future update permits reconfiguring of a live network interface
+1) Note that you'll likely need to manually reconfigure your machine's network interface to be an ip address on 192.168.1.0/24 using a GUI, ifconfig or ip 2) Use sudo systemctl restart network-manager.service 3) On Windows, you can do this via the network configuration GUI 4) You can still use your host's existing WiFi connection for internet while working on the OpenWrt device via ethernet

 Troubleshoot Connecting